ccswbs/UoGd7-Training/wysiwyg-editor.md

 #  WYSIWYG Editor
 The content editor has a collection of tools located at the top of the main Body/Description, useful to edit and customize format of the contents. *WYSIWYG* stands for What You See Is What You Get.

-*Editor personal notes:*
-* Mousing over the icons will describe their functionality.

 ## Adding Images Within the Body Section
 1. Goto the **Body** section of the page.
 2. From the WYSIWYG Editor click on the image icon.